flapjack/flapjack.io/USING.md

   * `flapjack` => starts multiple components ('pikelets') within the one ruby process as specified in the configuration file.
   * `flapjack-nagios-receiver` => reads nagios check output on standard input and places them on the events queue in redis as JSON blobs.
 Currently unable to be run in-process with `flapjack`
+  * `flapper` => runs a daemon that intermittently listens on port 12345 (one minute on, one minute off, ...) to be used for generating heartbeat events for end to end monitoring of flapjack

 There are more executables in the bin directory (FIXME describe them here).